 Animal Handling: At final weigh-in market steers must be handled by exhibitor only from scale to tie space.
-Any exhibitor who cannot handle their steer at final weigh-in will have until 3:00 p.m., Wednesday, January 29, 2020 to demonstrate handling requirement or be disqualified at that time.
-During the 2019 Market Steer Show any market steers deemed a safety hazard will be removed from the show and receive a no award and will be sold at the end of the sale.
+Any exhibitor who cannot handle their steer at final weigh-in will have until 3:00 p.m., Wednesday, January 27, 2021 to demonstrate handling requirement or be disqualified at that time.
+During the 2021 Market Steer Show any market steers deemed a safety hazard will be removed from the show and receive a no award and will be sold at the end of the sale.
 Any market steers removed from the show by the market steer committee after being judged will also be sold at the end of the sale.

-Grooming and Clipping: XThe use of fitting products is allowed.
+Grooming and Clipping: \(\mathcal{X}\) The use of fitting products is allowed.
 Exhibitors are encouraged to clip steers before they arrive at the fair but are allowed to clip on grounds if they clean up hair.
-Assistance with fitting is allowed we do encourage exhibitors to participate in the fitting process with the assistance of another exhibitor, parent, family member or friend.
+Assistance with fitting is allowed.
 If there are any questions referring to assisting participants, rule compliance, or conduct at the show, please contact one of the committee members.
 Failure to follow this rule will result in disqualification from the fair.

-Alt is unethical to inject steers with air or any product that compromises the meat and changes the appearance of the animal.
+It is unethical to inject steers with air or any product that compromises the meat and changes the appearance of the animal.
 When steers are processed, if the slaughterhouse reports any activity the exhibitor will forfeit their sale check any premiums earned.